Brad Pitt Car Allegedly Spotted At Angelina Jolie’s Home: Are They Back On?

 New aerial photos show that Brad Pitt’s cars — a black Tesla Model S and white Prius — were both parked in the driveway of the home for multiple days.
 Evidently, that means that he’s back to stay.

 “Brad’s jumped through all the hoops now, he’s gone for child therapy, he’s been cleared by the authorities and the lowest statutory rights he has as a father would be overnight stays with the children.
 Although this would be at their discretion, which is a big if, as if they don’t want it, under California custody laws, then they don’t have to stay with any parent they don’t want to.
-Maddox and Pax are the ones who hold the biggest grudge to Brad, as they are definitely mother’s boys.
-But what kid wouldn’t be swung by their own private den, trampolines and Hollywood’s best skate park?”
-Radar Online‘s source concluded.
+Maddox and Pax are the ones who hold the biggest grudge with Brad as they are definitely their mother’s boys.
+But what kid wouldn’t be swung by their own private den, trampolines, and Hollywood’s best skate park?”
+Radar Online’s source concluded.

 Do you think that Brad Pitt has really moved back in with Angelina Jolie to be with his kids?